Take a Virtual Tour

 During your hospital stay, a coordinator will contact you to complete the necessary paperwork to record your baby’s birth.
 You will be given documentation that can be sent to your insurance company.

 During your hospital stay, your nurse will be the primary contact for breastfeeding education.
 Lactation consultants are also available five days a week to provide one-on-one assistance in the privacy of your room.
-In addition, a monthly breastfeeding class is held in the hospital.

 Even if your doctor declares that you are ready to go home, there is still a process that needs to be completed for your safety and security.